Poincar\'e duality for loop spaces: Applications of Poincar e duality in string topology

 \subsection{String point invertibility and resonances for CROSS}

 Example~\ref{ex:spheres} can be generalized to all {\em compact rank one symmetric spaces (CROSS)}, i.e., the projective spaces $\R P^n$, $\C P^n$, $\H P^n$, and the Cayley plane $CaP^2$.
-This is carried out in joint work with E.~Shelukhin~\cite{CHOS-Cross} where we compute for each CROSS the extended loop homology ring together with its BV operator (see Section~\ref{sec:BV}), and thus by restriction the BV algebra structures on its loop homology and loop cohomology.
+This is carried out in joint work with E.~Shelukhin~\cite{CHOS-Cross} where we compute for each CROSS the Rabinowitz loop homology ring together with its BV operator, and thus by restriction the BV algebra structures on its loop homology and loop cohomology.
 Moreover, we apply these computations to the following two questions.

-{\em String point invertibility. } Consider a closed manifold $M$ and denote by $\{\cdot,\cdot\}$ the Chas-Sullivan loop bracket on $H_*\Lambda$.\footnote{This is defined by $\{A,B\}=(-1)^{|A|}\Delta(AB) - (-1)^{|A|}(\Delta A)B - A \Delta B$, with $\Delta$ the BV-operator on $\H_*\Lambda=H_{*+n}\Lambda$ (cf.~\S\ref{sec:BV}). } For any given class $a\in H_*\Lambda$, consider the operator $P_a:H_*(M)\to H_{*+\deg\, a -n+1}(M)$ defined by
+{\em String point invertibility. } Consider a closed manifold $M$ and denote by $\{\cdot,\cdot\}$ the Chas-Sullivan loop bracket on $H_*\Lambda$.\footnote{This is defined by $\{A,B\}=(-1)^{|A|}\Delta(AB) - (-1)^{|A|}(\Delta A)B - A \Delta B$, with $\Delta$ the BV-operator on $\H_*\Lambda=H_{*+n}\Lambda$ (cf.~\cite{CHOS-Cross}). } For any given class $a\in H_*\Lambda$, consider the operator $P_a:H_*(M)\to H_{*+\deg\, a -n+1}(M)$ defined by

 with $i:M\hookrightarrow \Lambda$ the inclusion of constant loops, and $\ev:\Lambda\to M$ the evaluation.
-We call $M$ \emph{string point invertible} if there exists a coefficient field $\K$ such that $M$ is $\K$-orientable, and a collection of classes $a_1,\dots,a_N\in H_*\Lambda$ such that
+We call $M$ \emph{string point invertible} if there exists a coefficient field $\bk$ such that $M$ is $\bk$-orientable, and a collection of classes $a_1,\dots,a_N\in H_*\Lambda$ such that

-This property was introduced by Shelukhin~\cite{Shelukhin19}, who derived from it the following conjecture of Viterbo for string point invertible manifolds: {\em The spectral norm of the pair consisting of the zero-section inside $T^*M$ and its image under a Hamiltonian diffeomorphism supported in the unit disc bundle is uniformly bounded.} Moreover, Shelukhin proved that spheres are string point invertible, and string point invertibility is preserved under taking products.
+This property was introduced by Shelukhin~\cite{Shelukhin19}, who used it to prove the following conjecture of Viterbo in the case of string point invertible manifolds: {\em The spectral norm of the pair consisting of the zero-section inside $T^*M$ and its image under a Hamiltonian diffeomorphism supported in the unit disc bundle is uniformly bounded.} Shelukhin proved that spheres are string point invertible, and also that string point invertibility is preserved under taking products.
 Generalizing this, we have

 \begin{theorem}\cite{CHOS-Cross} (a) Let $M$ be a CROSS modelled on $\C P^d$, $\H P^d$, or $CaP^2$ (set $d=2$ in this last case).
-Then $M$ is string point invertible if and only if the Euler characteristic $\chi(M)=d+1$ is prime (with coefficient field $\K=\Z/(d+1)\Z)$.
+Then $M$ is string point invertible if and only if the Euler characteristic $\chi(M)=d+1$ is prime (with coefficient field $\bk=\Z/(d+1)\Z)$.

 (b) Let $M$ be a CROSS modelled on $\R P^n$, $n\ge 3$.
 Then $M$ is not string point invertible with $\Z/2$-coefficients. \end{theorem}